Column01/Digital-Surface-Mapper/README.md

 Open the `.ino` file in the arduino IDE and select the correct COM port, and arduino version.
 Then just upload the sketch and it should be ready to go.

-The software is modified from a project by Paweł Stawicki.
+The arudino code is modified from a project by Paweł Stawicki.
 You can see it hosted on github here: https://github.com/stawel/dialIndicatorToSerial

 ### Using the python script